sulfuror/rescript-sh/README.md

 **Why the new directory?**

-I was looking for something more generic than adding two files in the `/home` directory.
-So the script will create a directory inside called `/.rescript` in your `/home` directory.
+I was looking for something more generic than adding three files in the `/home` directory.
+So the script will create a directory called `.rescript` in your `/home` directory.
-Inside this new directory will be two more called `/lock` and `/logs`.
+Inside this new directory will be three  directories called `config`, `lock` and `logs`.
 If it already exists, it will do nothing.
+Inside the`config` directory will be placed the `datefile` and the `exclusion-file`.
-Inside the `lock` directory will be placed the `lock` file and in `/logs` will be the `datefile` and if you want to place your logs if you're using cron jobs you could direct it to that directory too.
+Inside the `lock` directory will be placed the `lock` file.
+The `logs` directory is for you to place the logs created by your cron jobs.

 **Why the `lock` file?**